Congregation of the Annunciation: History

 Under Van Caloen's successor, Abbot Theodore Neve, the monks of St. Andrew's Abbey established mission stations in the Belgian Congo.
 The abbey would go on to create monastic foundations in China, India, Poland, the United States, and Zaire.
 Likewise, Maredsous established an Irish foundation in 1927, which in turn has expanded to Nigeria.
 The Polish community at Tyniec near Kraków has founded two additional houses in Poland, and one in Slovakia.

 Over the years, the Annunciation Congregation has also expanded by incorporating previously existing abbeys.
 Thus, the Abbey of St Matthias (Germany), Egmond Abbey (Netherlands), the Abbey of Our Lady of Exile (Trinidad and Tobago), and St Benedict's Abbey, Singeverga (Portugal) have contributed their mature monastic communities to the Congregation.

 In 1968, the monastery of Mont César, Louvain (Belgium) withdrew from the Congregation to join the Flemish Province of the Subiaco Congregation.

 Governance

 Under the Constitutions of the Congregation of the Annunciation, canonical visitations of member houses are conducted four years.
 Likewise, the General Chapter convenes every four years.
 The General Chapter, organized at one of the Congregation's European abbeys, brings together a superior and an elected delegate from each of the Congregation's monasteries.

-The Abbot President of the Congregation of the Annunciation is Father Maxymilian Newara of the Monastery of Lubin, Poland The Abbot President is elected every eight years.
+The Abbot President of the Congregation of the Annunciation is Father Maksymilian Nawara of the Monastery of Lubin, Poland The Abbot President is elected every eight years.